wp-plugins/wp-cron-control/readme.txt

 == Limitations ==

 This plugin performs a `remove_action( 'sanitize_comment_cookies', 'wp_cron' );` call in order to disable the spawning of new cron processes via the regular WordPress method.
 If `wp_cron` is hooked in an other action or called directly this might cause trouble.

 == Screenshots ==

 1. Settings screen to enable/disable various features.

 == ChangeLog ==

+= Version 0.7 =

+* Remove unneeded use of `$wpdb->prepare()` that triggered PHP warnings because a second argument wasn't provided.
+* Update interface text to be translatable.

 = Version 0.6 =